 Negotiation can be challenging.
 And so can teaching it!
 At the Program on Negotiation (PON) at Harvard Law School, we help educators, scholars and practitioners like you learn how to more effectively teach negotiation.
 Notably, role-play simulations are a particularly useful way to facilitate experimentation and introduce participants to new dispute resolution tools, techniques and … Read More

 The choice: arbitration vs. mediation.
-You’re not sure which of two common dispute resolution processes, mediation or arbitration, to use to resolve your conflict. … Read More
+You’re not sure which of two common dispute resolution processes, mediation or arbitration, to use to resolve your conflict.
+Mediation is appealing because it would allow you to reach a collaborative settlement, but you’re worried it could end in impasse.
+You know that arbitration would wrap up your dispute resolution … Read More

 Do your students really understand the difference between value distribution and integrative negotiation, and have you given them a chance to practice their distributive bargaining skills?
 Do they understand that every negotiation includes elements of both value creation and value distribution?
 To help teach these key negotiation skills the Teaching Negotiation Resource Center (TNRC) has developed a … Read More